flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

 === "PERF"

-    The performance page changes based on the relavtive stages of flight until you land the aircraft.
-When programming the MCDU on the ground you start on the takeoff performance page.
+    The performance page changes based on the relative stages of flight until you land the aircraft.
+When programming the MCDU on the ground you start on the take-off performance page.

     For this flight we will be taking off with a `1+F` flaps configuration.